 Mandatory Vaccinations Debated at Human Rights Court

-Czech parents who refused to vaccinate their child face fines and unvaccinated kids can’t attend public schools or daycare centers.
+Czech parents who refused to vaccinate their child face fines and unvaccinated kids can’t attend public schools or day care centers.

 STRASBOURG, France (CN) — Europe’s top rights court on Wednesday heard from the lawyers of Czech parents who don’t want to vaccinate their children, while the government argued it has a responsibility to safeguard public health.